RepoDevil/Himitsu-Website/src/getting-started/index.md

 ### Home UI navigation

-- In UI settings, there are options to enable / disable the AI recommendation (Sprout) and AniList Forum buttons
+- Open the quick settings dialog by clicking the top right icon on the home screen
-- Long pressing the avatar on the home screen opens the notification page
+- Long pressing the top right icon on the home screen opens the notification page
-- Clicking the avatar on the home screen opens the dialog
+- Long pressing the avatar in the dialog will display / hide incognito and client mode
-- Long pressing the user avatar in the dialog will display / hide incognito and client mode switches
+- Long pressing the notification icon in the dialog will open the activities page
-- Long pressing notifications in the dialog will open the activities page
+- Clicking the notification icon in the dialog will open the notification page
-- Clicking notifications in the dialog will open the notification page
+- The inbox icon on the notifications page will also open the activities page
-- The inbox icon on the notification page will open the activities page
+- AI recommendations (Sprout) and AniList Forums can be disabled in `UI Settings`

 ### Series search options